-In terminology introduced by Max Black (1954), the portion of a metaphor that undergoes figurative reinterpretation is its focus and the rest is its frame.
+The portion of a metaphor that undergoes figurative reinterpretation is its focus and the rest is its frame.
 The focus of a metaphor may be a single word drawn from almost any part of speech.
 It may be a multi-word phrase like the sun or death mask.
 It may consist of scattered parts of an extended sentence, the remainder of which is to be taken only literally:

 If, baby, I’m the bottom, you’re the top.
 (Cole Porter)

-The path of my fixed purpose is laid with iron rails, whereon my soul is grooved to run.
+The path of my fixed purpose is laid with iron rails, where on my soul is grooved to run.

 Or it may be an extended phrase, rich in internal syntactic structure: